evidentlyai/evidently/docs/book/presets/target-drift.md

 **1. To monitor the model performance without ground truth.** When you do not have true labels or actuals, you can monitor Prediction Drift to react to meaningful changes.
 For example, to detect when there is a distribution shift in predicted values, probabilities, or classes.
 You can often combine it with the [Data Drift analysis.](data-drift.md)

-**2. When you are debugging the model decay.** If you observe a drop in performance, you can evaluate Target Drift to see how the behavior of the target changed and explore the shift in the relationship between the features and prediction.
+**2. When you are debugging the model decay.** If you observe a drop in performance, you can evaluate Target Drift to see how the behavior of the target changed and explore the shift in the relationship between the features and prediction (target).

 **3. Before model retraining.** Before feeding fresh data into the model, you might want to verify whether it even makes sense.
-If there is no target drift, the concept is stable, and retraining might not be necessary.
+If there is no target drift and no data drift, the retraining might not be necessary.

 To run drift checks as part of the pipeline, use the Test Suite.
 To explore and debug, use the Report.